 This model of causality can be understood better if we say that both heat and cold are flowing, although in opposite directions.
 The heat is flowing from the hot pan to my hand, and the cold is flowing from my hand to the pan.
-This is indeed how the causality is sometimes described in modern science.
+This is indeed how causality is sometimes described in modern science.

 For example, when electricity flows in a wire, the standard explanation is that electrons are flowing from the socket in the wall to the device connected to the socket.
-There is, however, also an alternative explanation in which an “electron hole” moves in the opposite direction.
+There is, however, also an alternative explanation in which an “electron-hole” moves in the opposite direction.
 For an electron to move, the electron must be “excited” from its current state into a new state, and that leaves a “hole” behind.
 It is as if I got up from the bed and sat in a chair, and I have left behind a “hole” on the bed.

-We can thus ascribe electricity to the electron’s motion from left to right, or to the “electron hole” movement from right to left.
+We can thus ascribe electricity to the electron’s motion from left to right, or to the “electron-hole” movement from right to left.
 The electron is a negatively charged particle and the hole is a positively charged particle.
-Just as heat can move from left to right, or cold can move from right to left, the electron too can move from A to B or the “electron hole” can move from B to A.
+Just as heat can move from left to right, or cold can move from right to left, the electron too can move from A to B or the “electron-hole” can move from B to A.

 The Meaning of Opposite Motions

-If you borrow money from a bank, the money moves from the bank to you, but in exchange the credit moves from you to the bank.
+If you borrow money from a bank, the money moves from the bank to you, but in exchange, the credit moves from you to the bank.
 Effectively, I am giving a credit to the bank so that the bank can charge me in the future.
-The money and the credit are opposites of each other, and the credit will be cancelled when I return the money back to the bank.
+The money and the credit are opposites of each other, and the credit will be canceled when I return the money back to the bank.
 This is an effective model to understand causality because it links together two transactions—one that occurs now, and another that occurs in the future.

-The current transaction is that you are borrowing money, and the future transaction is that you are returning money.
+The current transaction is that you are borrowing money, and the future transaction is that you are returning the money.
 You return the money because it was borrowed, and the cause of the return lies in the past.
 When you borrow, you are already headed towards a destiny in which you will return the money.
-The return in the future is caused by the borrowing in the past, and we cannot explain the return just by saying that I gave the money because I had it with me.
-I must also say that I returned the money because I had it, and because I had borrowed it earlier.
+The return in the future is caused by borrowing in the past, and we cannot explain the return just by saying that I gave the money because I had it with me.
+I must also say that I returned the money because I had it and because I had borrowed it earlier.

 If we rely on the fact that some people have money, we cannot explain why some of these people will give the money to a bank and never expect a return, others will give the money and expect a return, while still others will have the money and never give it to the bank.
 The existence of a physical property—e.g. money in my hands—therefore doesn’t explain the behaviors: e.g. whether I will keep the money, give it to the bank and take it back, give it and not take it back, or give it to someone else.
-In that sense, the existence of money in my hand—when treated as a physical property—cannot explain the outcome, and this becomes the fundamental reason for incompleteness in science.
+In that sense, the existence of money in my hand—when treated as a physical property—can not explain the outcome, and this becomes the fundamental reason for incompleteness in science.

 Your act of depositing money in a bank can be credit or debit.
 Whether this action has an effect in the future (when it is a credit) or is an effect of something in the past (when it is a debit) can only be known if we correlate the events far into the past or the future.
 We cannot explain unless we make these correlations, and we cannot correlate if we only rely on the present state.